Security Model¶

 - Attackers who compromise a node -- escalate to root and attempt to extract secrets from running processes

-CloudTaser's design goal: secrets never exist in any form that the cloud provider can access.
-They are fetched from an EU-hosted vault directly into process memory on the Kubernetes node, protected by kernel-level memory isolation, and monitored by eBPF enforcement programs.
+cloudtaser's design goal: secrets never exist in any form that the cloud provider can access.
+They are fetched from an EU-hosted OpenBao directly into process memory on the Kubernetes node, protected by kernel-level memory isolation, and monitored by eBPF enforcement programs.

 Three Defense Layers¶